Sunday 29 October 2017

 Elsewhere, if foreigners or minorities owned profitable assets, stealing those assets for the benefit of a kleptocratic clique motivated a wholly fraudulent 'second wave' anti-colonialism.
 Thus ambitious young South African Rhodes Scholars might find it useful to pose as 'decolonisers of the mind' tweeting 'Rhodes must fall' because they hope to grab property belonging to minorities.
 However, they will run the enterprises they seize into the ground and then whine about how the IMF isn't giving them free money to avert the resulting famine.

 In India, Post Colonial theory and 'subaltern studies' was nothing but a credentialist fraud or Ponzi scheme, whose reward was emigration to some Western Ivory tower.
 Ranajit Guha set the trend by taking British citizenship even before Niradh Chaudhri.
-He is now holed up in Austria- a great centre of resistance to neo-colonialism.
+He is now holed up in Austria- a great center of resistance to neo-colonialism.

 Postcolonial means 'after colonialism'.
 What is the point of being against colonialism after it has disappeared?
 This isn't thought- it is stupidity.
 Mugabe may pretend that he is defending his people from the return of the British colonist.
-But it is mere pretence.
+But it is mere pretense.

 What of this notion of 'persistent legacies'?
 In the case of India, we know that no such legacies obtain.
 Why?
 India, like Ireland, has a doctrine of constitutional autochthony.
-Smart people- like Ambedkar- didn't just know more Social Theory any of Go's stupid professors, none of whom can write a single cogent sentence, they actually put Social Theory into action on a grand scale.
+Smart people- like Ambedkar- didn't just know more Social Theory than any of Go's stupid professors, none of whom can write a single cogent sentence, he actually put Social Theory into action on a grand scale.

 Go asks-